 Magnolias Hair Salon is located at Moffitt Cancer Center, Magnolia Campus, Ground Level - Elevator C

 Hours of operation: 9 a.m. to 4 p.m.
 Monday through Friday.
 For appointments, please call 813-745-7299 or book online.
-All services and wig consults by appointment only.
+For salon services, both walk-ins and appointments are available, and wig consults are by appointment only.

 - Women's - $45